Skip to content

 by the war that the Bush regime launched on Iraq, and have only gotten worse

-with the ongoing occupation.2) Any
+with the ongoing occupation.

 continued US military presence in Iraq will only bring about more